HarishDubbaka/RedHat_EX200/Day25/Readme.md

-# Configuring Repositories by Using RPM Packages (Easy Explanation)
+# Configuring Repositories by Using RPM Packages

 When you want to install software from a new repository, you have **two options**: